sernanic/tutorProject/README.md

   DATABASE_URL=mysql+pymysql://NicolasSerna:Sernanic123!@localhost:3306/tutorProject
 ```

+- Also in the .env set a SECRET_KEY, it can be any string, but for security, use a secure token

-* run migrations so you have the models in your database (make sure you are in the backend folder)
+- run migrations so you have the models in your database (make sure you are in the backend folder)

 ```bash
   alembic revision --autogenerate -m 'test'

   alembig upgrade head
 ```